-18. The CSP is aligned with 13 SDGs and 33 targets and 46 indicators of the national SDG agenda.54 It contributes to all nine outcomes of the United Nations sustainable development cooperation framework (UNSDCF) for 2022-2026 and 16 of its 35 outputs.
-It is also in line with the national climate change adaptation plan55 and the countries nationally determined contributions under the Paris Agreement on climate change, as well as the national policy on women.56
+18.19.
+The CSP is aligned with 13 SDGs and 33 targets and 46 indicators of the national SDG agenda.
+The contributes to all nine outcomes of the United Nations sustainable development cooperation framework (UNSDCF) for 2022-2026 and 16 of its 35 outputs.
+It is also in line with the national climate change adaptation plan and the countries nationally determined contributions under the Paris Agreement on climate change, as well as the national policy on women.
+The properties are supported by the national policy on women.